-Between 15 and 20 people shot at El Paso Walmart, suspected gunman in custody, Texas Lt.
-Gov. says
+Between 15 and 20 people shot at El Paso Walmart, one person in custody, officials say

 “Stay safe, El Paso.
 Please follow all directions of emergency personnel as we continue to get more updates,” he tweeted.

+And last week, a gunman killed three people – including a 6-year-old boy – before turning the gun on himself at a Northern California food festival.

+El Paso, which has about 680,000 residents, is in West Texas sits across the border from Juarez, Mexico.

-Fox News' Garrett Tenney contributed to this report.
+Fox News' Garrett Tenney and The Associated Press contributed to this report.

 This is a developing story.
 Check back for updates